 Sermons from November 2025

-When the angel Gabriel appeared to Mary and Joseph with news that would disrupt their entire lives, his first words were “Fear not.”
-This sermon explores how two ordinary people from Nazareth responded to God’s impossible call with faith and what that teaches us about trusting God’s character when obedience gets costly.
+Gabriel’s Announcements: Fear Not When the angel Gabriel appeared to Mary and Joseph with news that would disrupt their entire lives, his first words were “Fear not.”
+This sermon explores how two ordinary people from Nazareth responded to God’s impossible call with faith and what that teaches us about trusting God’s character when obedience…

 Light in the Darkness